antenehd/S6a/README.md

 		 Since this library totally relies on freediameter libraries, freediameter software must be installed.
-		 To install freediameter follow the install instruction stated in the files found in the directory 'freeDiameter'.
-The freediameter software in this directory should be used since it contains some modified codes.
+		 To install freediameter follow the install instruction stated in the files found in the directory 'freeDiameter'. **The freediameter software in this directory should be used since it contains some modified codes**.

 	2.2.
 BUILD THE S6a INTERFACE IMPLEMENTATION LIBRARY